-A supervisor is appointed by the University for every MLitt and PhD student on the nomination of the Head of School.
+A supervisor is appointed by the University for every MLitt and Ph.D student on the nomination of the Head of School.
 The student and supervisor will agree on a schedule of research and writing.
+This will be documented on the Initial Meeting Record Form.
 The number, duration and frequency of meetings between student and supervisor will be determined by the supervisor.